Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 Post-Registration Compliance for Company

-For Private Limited Company:
+Compliance for Private Limited Company:

 • Form INC-20A needs to be filed within 180 days of incorporation.